yashsoni711/JcAssignment/README.md

 To run the project firstly run npm install and then npm start.
 It will by default open on the localhost:4200.
 Go to the browser and open http://localhost:4200 to see the application.

-# Have Implemeted the table with following functionalities :
+# Have implemented with the following functionalities :

 1. **Display**
    : Displaying the records after fetching the information from the API